Renal diet: Sodium

 Sodium restriction in CKD has been studied and recommended in individuals w/ coexisting hypertension, volume overload or proteinuria.
 Sodium restriction to <2 g/day (<5 g/day of salt) has shown improved blood pressure control, improved volume control and reduced proteinuria.
 High sodium intake of above 6g/day has been shown to increase rates of cardiovascular disease, stroke and overall mortality.

 Potassium

 Potassium management for individuals with CKD is variable and dependent on various factors including CKD stage/eGFR, serum potassium levels and concomitant use of potassium altering medications such as ACE inhibitors/ARBs.
-Therefore potassium regulation requires and individualized approach with the assistance of a dietician and physician.
+Potassium regulation requires an individualized approach with the assistance of a dietician and physician.

-Phosphorus and Calcium
+Phosphorus and calcium

 Increased serum phosphate levels in CKD is associated with poor bone health, increased risk of cardiovascular events and mortality.
-Although there isn’t enough evidence that dietary restriction of phosphorus leads to decreased serum phosphorus, KDOQI recommends a maximum of 0.8 to 1 g/day intake restriction of dietary phosphorus.
+Although there isn't enough evidence that dietary restriction of phosphorus leads to decreased serum phosphorus, KDOQI recommends a maximum of 0.8 to 1 g/day intake restriction of dietary phosphorus.